Dokumacılar: Offensive on Tell Abyad

 Reports claim that the Dokumacılar were part of the ISIL offensive against the Syrian city of Tell Abyad in 2015, where the group allegedly suffered heavy casualties.
 The group's military commander was reported to have been killed by Kurdish People's Protection Units (YPG) fighters during the offensive, with the final YPG victory against ISIL's military forces causing the Dokumacılar to retreat and cross the border back into Turkey.

 HDP Diyarbakır rally bombings

 During an electoral rally held in Diyarbakır by the pro-Kurdish Peoples' Democratic Party (HDP) just 48 hours before the Turkish general election of June 2015, two bombs exploded just before the party chairman Selahattin Demirtaş was about to make a speech.
-The attack killed 4 people and injured over 100 more, with the HDP accusing ISIL for the bombing.
-Later reports and allegations in July 2015 pointed towards the involvement of the Dokumacılar, whom with which the bombings' prime suspect Orhan Gönder was allegedly a member of.
+The attack killed 4 people and injured over 100 more, with the HDP accusing ISIL of the bombing.
+Later reports and allegations in July 2015 pointed towards the involvement of the Dokumacılar, with whom the bombings' prime suspect Orhan Gönder was allegedly a member.